nolanlawson/memory-leaks-2020/markdown.md

 ???

-The basic idea is you want to repeat some action in your app – for instance, go to this page and then press the back button – and then repeat that _x_ number of times.
+The basic idea is you want to repeat some action in your app – for instance, open and close a modal dialog – and then repeat that _x_ number of times.
 Then you compare the memory before and after, and look for any objects that were created _x_ times but never deleted.
 This is the best way to find the source of your leak, because remember, we're looking for the banana, not the gorilla or the jungle.

 ---

-# Identifying the leak
+# Finding the signal in the noise

 <br/>